 Nelio A/B Testing: a good alternative

-Nelio A/B testing is a WordPress plugin you can use to AB test headlines, landing pages, Woocommerce product descriptions and a lot more.
+Nelio A/B testing is a WordPress AB testing plugin you can use to test blog post titles, landing pages, Woocommerce product descriptions and a lot more.

 With plans starting at $29 /mo for one site and 5,000 pageviews, Nelio remains affordable and is a great option if you have enough visitors to measure headlines success based on CTR (people clicking to read the article from a top post widget in the sidebar, blog post lists etc).